espimarisa/hibiki/README.md

 ## Donating

-Hibiki (and all of her features) will always be completely free.
-However, hosting isn't cheap.
+Hibiki (and all of its features) will always be completely free.
+However, if you really like and appreciate our work, you can donate through [Ko-fi][donate].

-You can donate through [Ko-fi][donate] and all donations will go directly towards hosting, domain renewals, and other expenses.
+All donations will go directly towards hosting, domain renewals, and API keys.

 [contributing]: .github/CONTRIBUTING.md "Contributing guidelines file."
 [donate]: https://ko-fi.com/smolespi "Donate thru Ko-fi to help cover Hibiki's expenses."